jaffaszt/MLX-Tzone/workshop/README.md

 # Reserve a Code Engine project:
 1. [Reserve a Code Engine Project:](https://techzone.ibm.com/collection/code-engine-fundamentals)

-2. You will get an email "Your environment is ready" .You will need to follow the instruction and accept the invitation to join an a account in IBM Cloud .
-3. Please notice the Project name, Region and Resource Group.
+2. You will get an email "Your environment is ready" .You will need to follow the instructions and accept the invitation to join an a account in IBM Cloud 3.
+Please notice the Project name, Region and Resource Group.
 ![](README_IMAGES/env.png)
 3. Login to IBM Cloud and make sure you are working on the right IBM Account that you where just invited to
 ![](README_IMAGES/account.png)